 The core Numba developers have a weekly video conference to discuss roadmap, feature planning, and outstanding issues.
-These meetings are invite only, but minutes will be taken and will be posted to the Numba wiki.
+These meetings are entirely public, details are posted on numba.discourse.group Announcements and everyone is welcome to join the discussion.
+Minutes will be taken and will be posted to the Numba wiki.